chilikasha/tinytools/README.md

 A collection of useful, simple, single purpose apps and tools for everyday problems and tasks.

-If you have any suggestions or problems please open an issue.
+If you have any questions or suggestions please open an issue or [send me an email](mailto:tinytools@icloud.com).

 ## Table of contents